If you buy an item via this post, we may get a small affiliate fee. Details.

 If you rely on reviews rather than sales, from the drop-down menu select Avg.
 Customer Review, to show on top the books that collected the best ratings.

-For me, the best way to find valuable titles is to sort the list by New and Popular, and in a left-hand sidebar filter the results to books that have an average rating of at least four stars.
+For me, the best way to find valuable titles is to sort the list by New and Popular, and in a left-hand sidebar filter the results to books that have a rating of at least four stars.

 How can I find free Kindle ebook exclusives?